eyeplum/AOS-LLVM/README.md

 ## What's this

-This is a presentation project that can be opened by a soon-to-be-released tool.
+This is a presentation project that can be opened by [Truffaut](http://eyeplum.github.io/citadel/index.html).

-If your are curious about the contents, you can checkout [aos-llvm-slides.swift](aos-llvm-slides.swift).
+If your are curious about the format, you can checkout [aos-llvm-slides.swift](aos-llvm-slides.swift).